How To Stop Overthinking: Practical Strategies

 Staying in the Present

-- Focus on your senses: When you sense yourself ruminating or worrying, use your sensory experiences to bring yourself back to the present.
+• Focus on your senses: When you notice yourself ruminating or worrying, use your senses to bring yourself back to the present.

-- Observe, but don't judge: Pay attention to your thoughts, but don't get lost in them.
+• Observe, but don't judge: Pay attention to your thoughts without getting lost in them.
 Accept them as they come, and let them pass.

 Simple Mindfulness Exercises